flattiverse/connector-csharp/README.md

 * `0x10` (`SpecifiedElementNotFoundGameException`): Thrown if an element with specified index or name doesn't exist.
 * `0x11` (`CantCallThisConcurrentGameException`): Thrown, if you try to access a method in parallel.
 ## Packets
-Those packet commands are used to transfer necessary data:
+Those packet commands are used to transfer necessary data from the galaxy to the client:
 * `0x00`: Ping request.
 * `0x01`: Update `Galaxy` info.
 * `0x02`: Create or update `Team`.